 Reading can help you sleep

 Getting a good night's sleep is extremely important to ensure you are ready for a new day but many people will struggle with concerns or worries which make falling asleep difficult.
 Reading for ten minutes or so can help you switch off from your daily stresses and relax enough to sleep well.

 Reading can make you more empathetic

 In reading fiction, our understanding of texts and people comes from inferring their emotions and reactions to events.
 We sympathise with these emotions and to some extent share them, becoming empathetic to their plight.

-Now that summer is here, make time to pick up a book during some spare time and dedicate some of your time at the weekends to reading, you'll certainly feel mentally, emotionally and physically better for doing so.
+Now that winter is here, be sure to pick up a book and dedicate some of your spare time at the weekends to reading, you'll certainly feel mentally, emotionally and physically better for doing so.